 Why $10/Day Won't Work

 A $10/day budget might seem like a safe starting point, but in reality, it's often a fast track to disappointment.
-You'll quickly deplete your budget with just a few clicks, your ads will stop showing for the rest of the day, and Google's algorithm won't gather enough data to optimize effectively.
+You'll quickly deplete your budget with just a few clicks, your ads will stop showing for the rest of the day, and Google's algorithm won't gather enough data to optimise effectively.
 You need enough daily spend to generate a decent volume of clicks and impressions for the system to learn and for you to analyze.
 Think of it as giving your car just enough gas to get out of the driveway, then running out before you reach your destination.

 3. The Power Duo: Killer Ads & Conversion-Focused Landing Pages